gaultier/blog/kahns_algorithm.md

 });
 </script>

-# A lesser known, simple way to find cycles in a graph: Kahn's algorithm
+# Cycle detection in graphs does not have to be hard: A lesser known, simple way with Kahn's algorithm

 Graphs are everywhere in Software Engineering, or so we are told by Computer Science teachers and interviewers.